antoine29/FullStackChallenge/part3/phoneBookBackend/README.md

 `Note: For the mongo url connection string, you must set it without the quote characters ('...')`

-Alternatively you can use the `$ npm run deploy:full` command to launch a full deployment (frontend/backend) to the heroku instance.
+After the first deployment you can use the `$ npm run deploy:full` command to launch a full deployment (frontend/backend) to the heroku instance.